wendy-wm-wu/leetcode/SystemDesign.md

 #### AP - availability and partition tolerance

-Respones return the most recent version of the data available on a node, which might not be the latest.
+Responses return the most recent version of the data available on a node, which might not be the latest.
 Writes might take some time to propagate when tehe partition is resolved.
 AP is a good choice if the business needs allow for eventual consistency or when the system needs to continue working despite external errors.

+### Consistency Patterns

+#### Weak Consistency

+After a write, reads may or may not see it.
+This approach is seen in systems such as memcached.

+Weak consistency works well in real time use cases such as VoIP, video chat, and realtime multiplayer games.
+For example, if you are on a phone call and lose reception for a few seconds, when you regain connection you do not hear what was spoken during connection loss.